chriskonnertz/string-calc/README.md

 ## Grammar

-The grammar for terms that StringCalc can process.
+This section deals with the grammar for terms that StringCalc can process.

 ### Grammar vs Implementation